 1 tablespoon of organic virgin Olive oil

-Jamaican women are separating the yolk from the white in two separate bowls.
-They are taking the bowl with the egg white and they whisk it very well until they have a frothy mixture; They are cleaning their face and they dampen it with warm water.
+First, Jamaican women are separating the yolk from the white in two separate bowls.
+They are taking the bowl with the egg white and they whisk it very well until they have a frothy mixture; Second, they are cleaning their face and they dampen it with warm water.
 They are applying the egg white on the face with circular massage moves (if you want, apply it with a brush).
 Until the mixture will be dried (15 minutes) they are beating the yolk with the olive oil.
 After 15 minutes they are taking off the egg white with warm damp cloth and they are applying the egg yolk with olive oil (with circular massage moves) for another 15 minutes.
-After those minutes they are cleaning their face with cold water.
+After all those minutes they are cleaning their face with cold water.